 Conservation easements provide a tool for keeping land in private ownership while providing conservation benefits.
-Voluntary land protection agreements, they restrict development while ensuring biological diversity, sustainable timber management, and public access.
+Voluntary land protection agreements restrict development while ensuring biological diversity, sustainable timber management, and public access.

 Conservation easement agreements are needed because much of northern Minnesota is owned by industrial landowners, such as timber companies that traditionally have held large tracts of land they manage for timber.
 These large tracts are home to many wildlife species.
 In the past, many have been available for public use, providing immense opportunities for outdoor recreation.
 Recently, however, shifting economics for forest products and escalating real estate prices have resulted in industrial landowners selling or leasing large tracts of land resulting in fragmentation of the forest landscape.